mcproger/check-friends-vk/README.md

 # Check VK Friends #
 Result of work with microframework Flask.
-Site for checking friends of users, which are online in VK.COM
+Site for checking friends of user, which are online in VK.COM